Rule holder: City of Santa Clara Water & Sewer Utilities FOG Program

 Need a hauler check before the next pump-out?

-Santa Clara publishes an authority-backed hauler or preferred-pumper list, but it does not recommend or endorse any provider on that list.
+Santa Clara publishes an official hauler or preferred-pumper list, but it does not recommend or endorse any provider on that list.

 Last verified: 2026-04-07